Istanbul Digital Nomad Guide

 • Active coworking/meetup/events scenes, but less “spontaneous” than in SE Asia

-• Where to meet people: Coworking spaces, international cafés (Cihangir, Kadıköy, Şişli), Meetup.com, Couchsurfing, Facebook groups, language exchanges
+• Where to meet people: Coworking spaces, international cafés (Cihangir, Kadıköy, Şişli), Meetup.com (see calendar), Couchsurfing, Facebook groups, language exchanges

 • Facebook Groups:

-• Dating: Tinder/Bumble/OkCupid work, but “swipe” culture less open than in Western Europe—results may vary for non-Turkish speakers
+• Dating: Tinder/Bumble/etc. work, but “swipe” culture less open than in Western Europe—results may vary for non-Turkish speakers

 Language